Dootmaan/dootmaan.github.io/_posts/2021-12-20-decomposition-for-lightweight-models.md

     Fig.1 Sub-Pixel
 </center>

-Sub-Pixel is a classic upsampling methods proposed in CVPR 2016.
-It is originally designed for super-resolution but can be also used as a common upsampling layer.
-It will typically convert several channels' feature into a bigger, single channel image with certain arrangement of the pixels.
+Sub-Pixel is a classic upsampling method proposed in CVPR 2016.
+It is originally designed for super-resolution but can also be used as a common upsampling layer.
+Generally speaking, it will convert several channels' feature into a bigger, single channel image with certain arrangement of the pixels.

 <center>
     <img src="/assets/images/holisticDecomposition.png" width="500">